Rethinking Criminal Records Checks

 Building on earlier successful work addressing this issue, the Rethinking Criminal Records project will educate employers and job seekers about their rights and obligations in disclosing criminal history.

-This is a project being carried out by RMIT University in partnership with Woor-Dungin, Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and Winda Mara Aboriginal Corporation, funded by the Victorian Legal Services Board.
+The Rethinking Criminal Record Checks (RCRC) project is being carried out by RMIT University in partnership with Woor-Dungin, Victorian Aboriginal Community Controlled Health Organisations (VACCHO) and Winda Mara Aboriginal Corporation and is funded by the Victorian Legal Services Board.

-We are in the process of establishing an Aboriginal led Reference Committee which will provide advice, guidance and feedback to support the delivery of the project.
+The RCRC project has established a Reference Committee made up of Aboriginal community leaders and representatives of key Aboriginal organisations which will provide advice, guidance and feedback to support the delivery of the project.

-The CRDP had an important advocacy role and was influential in the Victorian Government’s commitment to pass spent convictions and anti-discrimination legislation.
+The CRDP had an important advocacy role and was influential in the Victorian Government’s commitment in February 2020 to introduce a legislated spent convictions scheme.
+The Spent Convictions Bill 2020 was introduced in the Victorian Parliament in October 2020.

 The AEOEP aimed to provide immediate, practical support to Aboriginal Victorians who have a criminal record and are seeking employment.